LyuChangle2006/LyuChangle2006.github.io/_publications/Riemannian_Surface.md

 ---
 title: "Note for Riemannian Surface"
 collection: publications
 excerpt: 'This is the note on Riemannian surface.
 The reference textbook is "Riemannian Surface" by Mei Jiaqiang.
-The note is divided into two parts. <br>
+The note is divided into two parts since there is a restriction on file size when uploading files on Github. <br>

 Part I: Basic definition of Riemann surfaces, uniformization theorem, Riemann-Roch theorem. <br>